emmt/EasyFITS.jl/README.md

 with `path` the name of the output file.
 Keyword `overwrite` may be used to specify whether overwriting an existing file is allowed.
-Another possibility to force overwritting is to call:
+Another possibility to force overwriting is to call:

 ```julia
 write!(path, A)